timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 Q. Why does the server needs the *candidate* state for electing new leader?

+* This state represents a server detect that the current leader probably failed.
+* It is possible that only some servers detect the failure, while others still believe the leader is alive e.g. due to network partition.
+* At *candidate* state, the server will not wait for leader messages as it does at *follower* state, but start an election to choose a new leader.

 Q. How does Raft ensure there is at most one leader in a given term?

-* Each server will vote for at most one candidate in a given term (on first come first serve basic).
+* Each server will vote for at most one candidate in a given term.
 * A candidate win the election only if it receives votes from a majority of the servers.

 Q. What does "Terms act as a logical clock in Raft" mean?